kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 Prompt: "The meeting is at 3 PM in Dallas."
 Later message: "What time is the meeting?"
-If "Dallas" and "3 PM" are still inside the context window, it answers correctly.
+If "Dallas" and "3 PM" are still inside the context window, it answers correctly
 If not, it guesses

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.